Postgraduate student funding

-The CRC is seeking high-achieving postgraduates to undertake PhD studies and will support them financially with either full scholarships or “top up” scholarships.
-Research theses will link and integrate polymer and advanced material science activities within and across the Health, Water & Food, and Solar research programs.
+The CRCP supports high-achieving postgraduates to undertake PhD studies, it is support them financially with either full scholarships or “top up” scholarships.
+The current CRCP is supporting 11 PhD student.s Research theses will link and integrate polymer and advanced material science activities within and across the Health, Water & Food, and Solar research programs.

 A complete list of our Supervisors is available here.